 Role churn and ownership shifts — without losing the institutional knowledge that explains the book.

 Describe a change in plain language; an agent builds it, runs the full regression suite, and it ships only when it passes.
-That loop has built Cortex itself for months — the product is the proof.
+You see it work in a version you test first — nothing reaches production on a promise.

 Request a change, new functionality, or a fix — by voice or chat.
 It's built and regression-tested under that same loop, then delivered as a version you test first.
 Nothing reaches production until you accept it.